arya51-ai/helm/README.md

 **Helm** puts every revenue source on one screen, normalizes them to the same yardstick (return on capital, contribution to net worth), and every morning tells you the one or two things worth your attention — and what to do about them.
-Think less "BI dashboard," more *chief operating officer in your pocket.*
+Think less "AI dashboard," more *chief operating officer in your pocket.*

 ## What it does